pierluigiferrari/data_generator_object_detection_2d/README.md

 ### How to use it

-Everything you need to know in order to use this data generator is explained in the following Jupyter notebook:
+Everything you need to know in order to use this data generator is explained in the following Jupyter notebook tutorial:

 * [Data Generator Tutorial](data_generator_tutorial.ipynb)